The Business Traveler’s Complete Guide to Hacker Fares

 Hidden City Tickets (or Skipplagging)

 Another kind of hacker fare, sometimes called a “hidden city” ticket or “skiplagging,” is when a traveler books a flight with a layover in the city they want to visit, and intentionally skips the second leg of the flight.
 A German airline, Lufthansa, sued a passenger for violating terms and conditions by using a hidden city itinerary.
-The lawsuit was dismissed in December 2018, but the airline appealed.
-Whether Lufthansa wins the appeal or not, it’s clear that some airlines are willing to put travelers (and potentially the companies they work for, in business travel cases) through an expensive and time-consuming court process over a travel hack.
+The lawsuit was dismissed in December 2018, and the airline ultimate dropped their appeal.

 Benefits of Flying With a Hacker Fare